bimobject/docs/docs/documentation/component/creating-a-component.md

 Creating a component is nearly identical to creating a product.
 The only difference is that they are created on the `Components` page.

-## Creating a component
+## Creating a new component

-Navigate to the `Components` page in the left navigation menu, and click the `Create component` button.
+Navigate to the `Components` page in the left navigation menu, and click the `Create component` button in the top right corner.

 ![Image of the components page with the create component button](/images/placeholder.png)